mikosullivan/talk-to-me/README.md

 # talk-to-me
-Ruby utility for outputting info to the user
+Ruby utility for outputting info to STDOUT, STDERR, a string, or a file.